Hello! I’m Jaime Brockway, your resident expert copy editor, line editor, and proofreader.

 If you find my content informative or helpful, Buy Me a Coffee!

 Here’s the photo my youngest sister took of me at my 30th birthday party in Brooklyn.
 It’s the best nice photo I have of myself, and I use it for everything.

 My Journey as a Freelance Editor

-I’ve been a professional copy editor since 2014, when I moved to NYC without a job because I wanted to work in the publishing capital of the world.
+I’ve been a professional editor since 2014, when I moved to NYC without a job because I wanted to work in the publishing capital of the world.

 Soon I was freelancing for The Wall Street Journal Magazine and various Hearst magazines.
 Then I began working full-time job as a copy editor at the weekly print magazine Time Out New York.
 In two years, I worked my way up to national copy chief.